alttch/eva3/doc/notifiers.rst

     This notifier type is deprecated and will be removed in the future versions.
 Please switch all your existing web hooks to JSON notifiers.

-As with http-post, event notification can be transferred to the remote apps using HTTP/GET method.
+As with http-post, event notification can be transferred to remote apps using HTTP/GET method.
 In this case only one event notification can be sent at once.

 ET notifications are similar to POST except that k (key), s (subject of the message) and all the data fields are transferred directly in the query string.